Huayna Picchu Mountain Guide

 What if I miss my entry time?

-Entry is strictly regulated, so arriving late may forfeit your chance to hike.
+Entry is strictly regulated, so arriving late may result in you missing your chance to hike.
 Plan accordingly.

 Huayna Picchu Mountain Guide 2025